tinavas/flipkart-affiliate-api/README.md

 WARNING: Use of these files is not intended for actual websites. currently error checking in my script is very minimal.

 ### How to use?
+Add your affiliate id and token in data-updater.php.
 Use CRON or something similar to update json databases regularly.
 Then you can use Javascript+jQuery or PHP to parse json and show ads.
 Open public directory of this repo to see an example.

 ### I want to test that example?